 \subsection{Technology}

-The Quantinar P2P platform will have most of its operations on-chain, since having decentralization in its core is a strong suit compared to most educational platforms.
+The Quantinar P2P platform - abbreviated Qr - will have most of its operations on-chain since having decentralization in its core is a strong suit compared to most educational platforms.
 However, as for academic journals, Quantinar must ensure that each user is indeed a real person and cannot transfer or sell its wallet addresses, and with them, its acquired reputation.
-In order to do so, a centralized software component with specific capabilities is required, as illustrated in Figure \ref{fig:software-architecture}.
+To do so, a centralized software component with specific capabilities is required, as illustrated in Figure \ref{fig:software-architecture}.

-Indeed, as accountability in the OPR process cannot be achieved without an immutable online identity, the centralized component should be able to provide identity management features such as a Single Sign On or BrowserID solution. \cite{sso}
+Indeed, as accountability in the OPR process cannot be achieved without an immutable online identity, the centralized component should be able to provide identity management features such as a Single Sign On or BrowserID solution \citep{sso}.

 That way, Quantinar can integrate all the different components of the platform under the same umbrella.
-For this, the Keycloak project \cite{keycloak} is going to be used, with a simple MySQL Database.
-An extra layer of information will be sought from the users by using a KYC solution, as for example MouseKYC \cite{mousekyc}.
+To do so, the Keycloak project \citep{keycloak} is used, with a simple MySQL Database.
+An extra layer of information will be sought from the users thanks to a KYC solution, for example, MouseKYC \citep{mousekyc}.

-Except for identity management, a minimal gateway is needed in order to provide flawless document uploading to an IPFS chain and validate the uploaded content in order to filter out forbidden items or spam.
-Articles will be uploaded on a public IPFS chain like Filecoin's \cite{filecoinWhitepaper}, while presentations, videos, and other types of content will be uploaded on a private IPFS chain managed by the Quantinar DAO.
+Except for identity management, a minimal gateway is needed to provide flawless document uploading to an IPFS chain and validate the uploaded content to filter out forbidden items or spam.
+Articles are uploaded on a public IPFS chain like Filecoin's \citep{filecoinWhitepaper}, while presentations, videos, and other types of content will be uploaded on a private IPFS chain managed by the Quantinar DAO.
 More information about IPFS can be found under section \ref{sec:ipfs}.